 Contact Stange Law Firm

-When you are looking for a Kansas City prenuptial lawyer, look no further than our team at Stange Law Firm.
+When you are looking for a Lee’s Summit prenuptial lawyer, look no further than our team at Stange Law Firm.
 There is no family law firm in the area with better experience and background to handle your prenuptial case.
 Our team is diligent, understanding, compassionate, and ready to help no matter what family law situation may arise.

 Whether you need help drafting a prenup, enacting a prenup during divorce proceedings, or simply need representation for your divorce, we can help.
 Don’t wait, contact us online today.